AwrenNuit/prime-feedback-form/README.md

 There is also a 'hidden' ADMIN page at /admin where the database data is rendered as a table with 'flagged' and 'delete columns.
 Checking the flagged box changes that row's background color to red, signifying it's importance.
 Clicking the delete button will open a confirmation dialog.
 If the admin says YES, then that row will be removed permanently.

+To see the fully functional site, please visit: https://secret-ocean-34881.herokuapp.com/#/

 ## Technologies Used
 - ReactJS
 - Redux